Does Dehydration Make You Fat? Find Out about Weight Gain and Dehydration

 Sugar and sodium are good ingredients in sports drinks.
 They contain electrolytes and protein.
 In most markets, sugar and sodium can bring your body back to balance faster than water.
 They are great after an exhausting workout lasting over 90 minutes!

 For shorter workouts, sports drinks may mean a lot of extra carbs you don’t need.
-You may take careful notice of your sports drink intake.
+You may want to carefully monitor your sports drink intake.

 Coconut water is low in carbohydrates and still rich in potassium.
 There’s a reason people go nuts for this tropical drink.
 Unlike sports beverages, it is unsweetened.
 It can also be very hydrating.